 In Ya Face is probably one of the longest running queer radio shows in Australia.
-The program explores gay, lesbian, bi, trans, queer, feminist, and current sociopolitical issues with interviews, music, and commentary.
-We speak with people engaged in stimulating and provocative projects in queer, feminist, and activist communities - whether it be political/social activism, advocacy, the arts, personal narratives, or anything else that grabs our attention.
-We give queer perspectives on local and international current affairs, social issues, and politics with an intersectional approach.
+The program explores LGBTIQA+, feminist, and current sociopolitical issues with interviews, music, and commentary.
+We speak with people engaged in stimulating and provocative projects in queer, feminist, and activist communities - whether it be political or social activism, advocacy, the arts, personal narratives, or anything else that grabs our attention.
+We give queer and feminist perspectives on local and international current affairs, social issues, and politics with an intersectional approach.
 We play eclectic tracks and love the quirk factor.

 Presented by James McKenzie and Yvette Kean, and produced by Michele Vescio

 This show is created and produced on the stolen lands of the Wurundjeri and Boonwurrung people of the Kulin Nation.
 We pay respect to Elders, past, present, and emerging, and acknowledge the continued resilience of First Nation peoples in the face of ongoing colonisation and settlement.
 We acknowledge sovereignty was never ceded, and a treaty was never signed.